Switched-On Brandenburgs

 Switched-On Brandenburgs is a 1980 double album by Wendy Carlos.
-It was the seventh album released by Carlos, and the fourth album in her project of classical music which also included Switched-On Bach (1968), The Well-Tempered Synthesizer (1969), Switched-On Bach II (1974), and Switched-On Bach 2000 (1992).
+It was the seventh album released by Carlos, and the fourth album in her project of classical music which also included Switched-On Bach (1968), The Well-Tempered Synthesizer (1969), and Switched-On Bach II (1974).
 It was the first album she released under the name of Wendy Carlos rather than Walter Carlos.

 Switched-On Brandenburgs is a collection of all six of Bach's Brandenburg Concertos performed by Carlos on her Moog modular synthesizer.
 Concerti #1, (most of) #2, and #6 were recorded specifically for the album.
 Concerti #3, #4, and #5 had been previously released on Switched-On Bach, The Well-Tempered Synthesizer, and Switched-On Bach II respectively (though the second movement of #3 was re-recorded for this release).
 The first movement of the Second Concerto had been recorded for the album By Request, released in 1975, however an updated mix is on this album.